aditipanda/Machine_Learning_Notes/Karpathy_Micrograd.md

 - How much does the function go up or down?
 What is the sensitivity of the function the change `h` made to input `a`?
 - This, in fact, can help to calculate the derivative of the function.
 Taking `h = 0.0000001` for `a = 3.0`, we get `f(x + h) - f(x) = 0.00140003000` and `(f(x + h) - f(x))/h = 14.00030000`.

 - From the graph we can see, at `x = 3.0`, the value of `f(x)` is approx. `14` and a slight nudge to the positive x-axis shifts the function `f(x)` higher!
-This positive slope is the value of the derivative.
+The numerical approximation of this positive slope is the value of the derivative.

 - Two more examples are provided.
-With a negative `h`, we see the function `f(x)` also falls down - negative slope, hence negative derivative!
+With a negative `x = - 3.0`, the value `x + h` becomes slightly more positive, so `f(x + h)` becomes slightly higher, although, it is still a negative value!

 - At `x = 2/3`, function `f(x)` becomes zero.
 And very small nudges don't cause any change to the function `f(x)`, and thereby the derivative.

+**Derivative of a function with multiple inputs:**
+-